Wix POS System Review (2026) - Features, Pricing & Verdict

 • While offering many integrations, it may not support all needed third-party apps, challenging for businesses reliant on specific software

-• Charges payment processing fees, which vary by payment method, add to the overall costs user need to consider in their budget
+• Charges payment processing fees, which vary by payment method and add to the overall costs you need to consider in your budget

 • Pricing can be high for small establishments, with costs for hardware, software, and add-ons accumulating quickly